Florentino-Ariza/Florentino-Ariza/README.md

 ---

 ### 🧬 About Me
-I am a first-year Master's student at **Zhejiang University**, supervised by **Prof. Hongzhi Wu**.
+I am a second-year Master's student at **Zhejiang University**, supervised by **Prof. Hongzhi Wu**.
 My research lies at the intersection of Computer Graphics and Computer Vision.
 I am particularly passionate about building efficient and high-quality 3D representation and reconstruction systems.

 - 🎓 **Education**:
   - **M.S. in CS**, Zhejiang University (2024 - 2027)